Why Most Offer Stacks Break at $75K–$125K: 3 Patterns Destroying Conversion and Margins (And the Fix for Each)

 Revenue per client feels low despite decent conversion

-The fix: Create meaningful gaps
+Create meaningful gaps:

-Tier 1 to Tier 2: Minimum 60% increase
+Tier 1 to Tier 2: minimum 60% increase

-Tier 2 to Tier 3: Minimum 70% increase
+Tier 2 to Tier 3: minimum 70% increase

 Example: